aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pasteoptions/_index.md

 ### getOperationType() {#getOperationType--}

+<b>@deprecated.</b> Please use the 'operationType' property instead.
 Gets and sets the operation type when pasting range.

 ```javascript
 getOperationType() : PasteOperationType;